AndreasMadsen/domstream-client/README.md

 #### document.container(list)

-This is not supported and it is unlikly it will ever be supported.
-It is because there is not stream interface, so it would be a waste of code.
+This dosen't do anything, since there is no `ReadStream` interface.

 ### Search